peterhinch/micropython_eeprom/flash/FLASH.md

 reports how many chips can be accessed.
 Existing array data will be lost.
 This primarily tests the driver: as a hardware test it is not exhaustive.

-## 5.2 full_test()
+## 5.2 full_test(count=10)

 This is a hardware test.
 Tests the entire array.
-Fills each 256 byte page with random data, reads it back, and checks the outcome.
-Existing array data will be lost. **TODO long run time.**
+Creates an array of 256 bytes of random data and writes it to a random address.
+After synchronising the cache with the hardware, reads it back, and checks the outcome.
+Existing array data will be lost.
+The arg determines the number of passes.

 ## 5.3 fstest(format=False)

-If `True` is passed, formats the flash array as a littlefs filesystem and mounts the device on `/fl_ext`.
-If no arg is passed it mounts the array and lists the contents.
-It also prints the outcome of `uos.statvfs` on the array.
+If `True` is passed, formats the flash array as a littlefs filesystem deleting existing contents.
+In both cases of the arg it mounts the device on `/fl_ext` lists the contents of the mountpoint.
+It also prints the outcome of `uos.statvfs` on the mountpoint.

 ## 5.4 cptest()